-Laurent Perrier was founded by André Michel Pierlot in 1812 but it is the Nonancourt family who made it the famous Champagne house it is today.
-Bernard de Nonancourt created Laurent-Perrier’s house style centred on freshness, finesse and elegance.
-Lucie Pereyre is now the 4th generation dedicated to Grand Siècle.
+Laurent Perrier was founded by André-Michel Pierlot in 1812 in the village of Tours-sur-Marne.
+However, it was the Nonancourt family who made this the famous Champagne House it is today.
+Bernard de Nonancourt, a veteran of the Second World War, took charge of the firm aged just 28.
+He is credited with creating Laurent-Perrier’s house style, centred on freshness, finesse and elegance.
+Today, Lucie Pereyre de Nonancourt is the fourth generation of the family here.

 Brut denotes a dry style of Champagne (less than 15 grams per litre).
 Most Champagne is non-vintage, produced from a blend from different years.
 The non-vintage blend is always based predominately on wines made from the current harvest, enriched with aged wines (their proportion and age varies by brand) from earlier harvests, which impart an additional level of complexity to the end wine.
 Champagnes from a single vintage are labelled with the year reference and with the description Millésimé.